taufik-nurrohman/markdown/README.md

 I’m not into things like that.
 As someone who needs a function to convert Markdown syntax to HTML, that kind of flexibility is completely unnecessary to me.
 I just want to convert Markdown syntax to HTML for once and then move on.
 It was fulfilled by [Parsedown version 1.8](https://github.com/erusev/parsedown/tree/1.8.x-beta), but it seems that it is no longer being actively maintained.
-Maybe because the era has changed, where things like this are no longer a priority.

 The goal of this project is to use it in my [Markdown extension for Mecha](https://github.com/mecha-cms/x.markdown) in the future.
 Previously, I wanted to develop this converter directly into the extension, but my friend advised me to